 We believe that our estimates and assumptions in testing goodwill and other intangible assets, including IPR&D, for impairment are reasonable and otherwise consistent with assumptions that marketplace participants would use in their estimates of fair value.
-However, if future results are not consistent with our estimates and assumptions, including as a result of the COVID-19 global pandemic, then we may be exposed to additional impairment charges, which could be material.
-Our 2021 impairment test of the OPKO Biologics reporting unit, including IPR&D related to Somatrogon, indicated an excess of estimated fair value over the carrying amount of approximately 19%.
-We submitted the initial BLA with the FDA for approval of Somatrogon (hGH-CTP) in the United States and Pfizer received a Complete Response Letter in January 2022.
-Pfizer and OPKO are evaluating the FDA's comments and will work with the agency to determine the best path forward for Somatrogon in the United States.
-If we are unable to successfully commercialize Somatrogon in the U.S., or changes in projections and assumptions negatively impact our forecast of net cash flows, we may be exposed to a material impairment charge related to the IPR&D for Somatrogon.
+Based on the current financial performance of our diagnostic segment, if future results are not consistent with our estimates and assumptions, then we may be exposed to impairment charges, which could be material.
+In our pharmaceutical segment, Pfizer submitted the initial BLA with the FDA for approval of Somatrogon (hGH-CTP) in the United States, and Pfizer received a Complete Response Letter in January 2022.
+Pfizer and OPKO have evaluated the FDA's comments and will work with the agency to determine the best path forward for Somatrogon (hGH-CTP) in the United States.
+If we are unable to get approval for Somatrogon (hGH-CTP) in the United States, then we may be exposed to impairment charges, which could be material.